gauntface/gaunt.dev/content/blog/2010/06/05/it-s-been-a-while.md

 ---
 title: "It's been a while..."
-excerpt: "This is a boring update about me doing my thesis......so much work to be done argh."
+description: "This is a boring update about me doing my thesis......so much work to be done argh."
 mainImage: "/images/blog/2014/06/22/3316800986-dde2cf1aeb-o.jpg"
 primaryColor: "#b28059"
 date: "2010-06-05T17:27:39-07:00"